MPIK-COMMS/mugs/README.md

 # MUGS - Mobile and Unrestrained Gazetracking Software

+The development of MUGS was halted for an indefinite period of time!

 ## Introduction
 MUGS provides regression and geometric methods for calculating the gaze vector of a subject and the intersection of the gaze vector with a planar display in a free moving scenario.
 It also